 Joanne Curry, DBA

 Dr. Joanne Curry is the VP, External Relations with SFU and has been with SFU for over 20 years.
 Her achievements include leading the establishment and development of the SFU Surrey Campus at Surrey City Centre for a 12 year period, the creation of SFU’s first community engagement strategy, and the building of strong relationships with local governments and business and community organizations.
 She currently sits on several Boards including the Burnaby Board of Trade, Community Living BC, and the Downtown Surrey Business Improvement Association.

 Dr. Curry was previously the executive director of the national TeleLearning Network of Centres of Excellence and also held several management positions in the private sector.
 Dr. Curry holds a Bachelor of Commerce with distinction from University of Manitoba, an MBA from SFU, and a doctorate in business administration at the University of Bath, where she received the Richard and Shirley Mawditt Prize for top prize for her thesis on building strong university-local government collaborations.

 Gordon Harris, FCIP

-Harris is a Fellow of the Canadian Institute of Planners and the Royal Canadian Geographical Society, as well as a member of the National Capital Commission’s Advisory Committee on Planning, Design, and Realty.
-In 2009 Harris was elected to the College of Fellows of the Canadian Institute of Planners.
-In 2012, he received the Queen Elizabeth II Diamond Jubilee Medal for his lifetime contribution to community building in Canada.
+Harris is a Fellow of the Canadian Institute of Planners and the Royal Canadian Geographical Society, and a member of the National Capital Commission Advisory Committee on Planning, Design and Realty, the Urban Development Institute, the Urban Land Institute, and the Canadian Urban Institute.
+In 2012, he was awarded the Queen Elizabeth II Diamond Jubilee Medal for his lifetime contributions to community building in Canada.

 Finance Committee Chair